^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Painful callus is most often wet (wet) - with the formation of a blister in the area of excessive pressure or friction of the skin, but dry calluses, primarily core calluses, can also cause pain when walking.[1]
+A painful callus is most often wet (moist) - with the formation of a blister in the area of excess pressure or friction of the skin, but dry calluses, primarily core calluses, can also cause pain when walking. [ 1 ]

 Risk factors

-Any callus can become painful, and a painful callus on the toe, little toe most often appears due to unsuitable shoes (first of all, too narrow and with high heels).
-Many calluses are rubbed due to excessive sweating of the legs.
+Any callus can become painful, and a painful callus on the toe, little finger most often appears due to unsuitable shoes (primarily too narrow and with high heels).
+Many people get calluses due to increased sweating of the feet.

 In addition, risk factors for excessive pressure and/or friction of the skin with the formation of thickening or pustules on the skin include problems with the feet, each of which consists of 26 bones, 33 joints, 107 ligaments and 19 muscles with many tendons.
-This is a low arch of the foot (flat feet), and outward deviation of the foot with its valgus deformity, and limitation of mobility of the first joints of the big toes (with the formation of calluses under and above them).
+This includes a low arch of the foot (flat feet), and deviation of the foot outward with its hallux valgus, and limited mobility of the first joints of the big toes (with the formation of calluses under and above them).

-It should be borne in mind that excessive body weight that overloads the feet can also disrupt their biomechanics, increasing the risk of painful calluses on the legs.
+It should be borne in mind that excess body weight, which puts too much stress on the feet, can also disrupt their biomechanics, increasing the risk of painful calluses on the feet.

 Pathogenesis

-The mechanism of development of painful sensations in the presence of corns is the same as the pathogenesis of the occurrence of any pain.
+The mechanism of development of painful sensations in the presence of a callus is the same as the pathogenesis of the occurrence of any pain.

 It is caused by irritation of nociceptors – pain receptors, that is, free nerve endings of the skin – and the transmission of nerve impulses to the spinal cord (along the spinal axons of the anterolateral system), and then to the central nervous system – to the somatosensory fields of the cerebral cortex.